 Going vegan is a huge lifestyle change.
 If you’re thinking about going vegan you’ll want to do it for all the right reasons.
 Here are 6 important reasons to not be vegan and what you can do instead.

 Veganism nowadays is one of the biggest alternative lifestyle choices people are choosing for a more healthy and happy life.
 With the meat industry being the biggest cause of environmental degradation, deforestation and pollution more and more people are turning to a more plant-based lifestyle in an effort to live more consciously and in harmony with the earth.

-It’s also important to note that if, after reading this you conclude that the vegan or plant-based lifestyle isn’t for you, that totally ok and you should not feel guilty.
-As long as you’re making decisions based upon your own health and what’s right for you, it’s not something you have to justify or feel badly about.
+It’s also important to note that if, after reading this you conclude that the vegan or plant-based lifestyle isn’t for you, that’s totally ok and you should not feel guilty.
+As long as you’re making decisions based on your own health and what’s right for you, it’s not something you have to justify or feel badly about.

 If you are suffering from an eating disorder or you’re recovering from one, recovery should also be your main focus at this time.